-In honour of our longest serving and treasured president, Ernest Hardes, the two Scholarships offer Hunter Valley based tertiary students access to on the farm mentoring and short courses in sustainable growing.
+In honour of our longest serving and treasured president, Ernest Hardes, these two Scholarships offer Hunter Valley based tertiary students access to on the farm mentoring and short courses in sustainable growing.

 On the Farm

-Hands on learning with two days experience with Little Hill Farm & a private tour of Limestone Permacuture.
+Hands on learning with two days experience with Little Hill Farm and a private tour of Limestone Permacuture.